REDACTED-Gaming/BuildRP-Server-Maintenance-Update/Server-log.md

             Removed - [E2] DamageCore, DarkRP Money Extension, Wire E2 Extension ChatPrint, Epresion Advanced 2, [E2] PlayerCore, TylerB's Shipment E2 Functions
       Add Spy Job for donors.

+3/11/15

+        Fixed the Anti-Cheat so only admin and up ranks can see the menu, Superadmin and up can edit the menu.